Like this post? Help us by sharing it!

 When speaking to the team for suggestions, the name Koreeda came up time and time again.
 His film Nobody Knows is based on the true story of four children who were abandoned by their mother for nine months in an apartment in Tokyo, and was first shown at the 2004 Cannes Film Festival, where it won several awards.

 Other Koreeda titles recommended by the InsideJapan team include Like Father Like Son, I Wish, and After Life.

 Zatoichi is Kitano’s masterpiece, in which the director plays a blind swordsman who comes to the defence of a town being extorted by yakuza gang members.
 The blind samurai is a stock theme of Japanese storytelling, and the film harks back to a long-running series of films and TV programmes from the 1960s-80s.
 Zatoichi won the Venice Film Festival’s Silver Lion for Best Direction in 2003, as well as numerous other awards in Japan and abroad.

 If you enjoy Zatoichi, our team also recommend Kitano’s Dolls, Hanabi, and Brother.

 Dir: Yojiro Takita

-A favourite of several members of the team is Departures, a 2008 film about an unemployed cellist who finds a job playing music at funerals.
+A favourite of several members of the team is Departures, a 2008 film about an unemployed cellist who finds a job preparing bodies for burial.
 The protagonist struggles against prejudice due to strong Japanese taboos against people who deal with death – the very same taboos that made it difficult for Takita to even get his film shown in Japan.
 This all changed after Departures won the grand prize at the Montreal World Film Festival in 2008, and it went on to win several more prizes and become the highest grossing domestic film in Japan that year.
 Take that, death.